sri-arjuna/Empyrion-Scripts/Report 2 Astic.md

 4.
 ----

+Switch syntax:  <prefix>-<Description>-<OreID>-<IngotID>

-Why does it not reckognize strings .2 & .3 - while .1 is the name - BUT does work when .3 is the Name?
+    - Why does it not reckognize strings .2 & .3 as they remain empty - while .1 is the last string that is displayed

-Switch syntax:  <prefix>-<Descriton>-<OreID>-<IngotID>
+	- BUT does work when .3 is the Description which was .1 previously

 Pre-Code: